mridgway/Zend-Framework-1.x-Mirror/README.txt

     Zend_Service_ShortUrl was added for this release.
 The component provides a simple interface for use with most URL shortening services, defining simply the methods "shorten" and "unshorten".
+    Adapters for the services http://is.gd, http://jdem.cz,
-    Adapters for two services, http://jdem.cz and http://tinyurl.com, are provided with this release.
+    http://metamark.net, and http://tinyurl.com, are provided with this release.

     Zend_Service_ShortUrl was contributed by Martin Hujer.